11 Things I Wish I Knew About Building A Survival Kit When I First Started

 A common mistake for people building their first survival kit is not incorporating enough clothing or including inappropriate clothing.

 Take clothing that is one layer warmer than you think you will need.
-That will ensure you can maintain your body temperature in the event of an accident or finding yourself stranded at night.
+That will ensure you can maintain your body temperature in the event of an accident or find yourself stranded at night.

-Also remember the ‘top and toes’ rule.
+Also, remember the ‘top and toes’ rule.